Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP) Reconsideration and Exception & Extension

 - LTCH Business Address

-- CEO or CEO-designated representative contact information including name, email address, telephone number, and physical mailing address
+- CEO or CEO-designated representative contact information including name, email address, telephone number, and physical mailing address, i.e. not a post office box

 - CMS identified reason(s) for non-compliance from the non-compliance notification letter